TIBCOSoftware/snappydata/docs/connectors/connector.md

-# Working with External Data Sources
+# Working with Data Sources

 TIBCO ComputeDB relies on the Spark SQL Data Sources API to parallelly load data from a wide variety of sources.
 Any data source or database that supports Spark to load or save state can be accessed from within TIBCO ComputeDB.